-- Ki Attacks: Taught to her by her master.
-Her weapon can cut through solid stone like butter, and every slice is accompanied by the telltale bursts of wind that occur when ki is used.
+- Ki Manipulation: Taught to her by her master.
+Her weapon can cut through solid stone like butter, and every slice is accompanied by the tell-tale bursts of wind that occur when ki is used.

-- Lady of War: She is a fighter on the level of 'Hand of God' Kariyanote , and is more deadly—and probably more experienced—than both Mugen and Jin, whom she fights with an eerie elegance that makes it look as if she's toying with them.
+- Lady of War: She is a fighter on the level of 'Hand of God' Kariyanote , and is more deadly — and probably more experienced — than both Mugen or Jin, whom she fights with an eerie elegance that makes it look as if she's toying with them.

 - Let's Get Dangerous!: Jin doesn't take her seriously until she draws her spear, at which point he's very nearly too late to save his own life.

 - Mama Bear: She's doing all of this for her son.

 - Not So Stoic: Briefly, after her second fight with Mugen.